vicortez/js-promise-function-colorizer/README.md

 # js-promise-function-colorizer extension for VSCode

-Highlights JavaScript/Typescript function that return promises with a custom color.
+Highlights JavaScript/TypeScript functions that return promises with a custom color.
 You can customize the color using the `promiseColorizer.color` config.

 - TODO
   - add image/gif